dasch-swiss/dsp-js-lib/README.md

 - **v2**: requesting and modifying resources and values using DSP-API version 2
 - **system**: DSP-API's health status

-Consult the API docs for more details about the available endpoints..
+Consult the API docs for more details about the available endpoints.
 See `design-documentation.md` for a detailed description of DSP-JS-LIB's design and architecture.

 ### RxJS Observables